run-llama/llama_index/docs/how_to/embeddings.md

 GPT Index provides embedding support to our tree and list indices.
 In addition to each node storing text, each node can optionally store an embedding.
 During query-time, we can use embeddings to do max-similarity retrieval of nodes before calling the LLM to synthesize an answer.
-Since similarity lookup using embeddings (e.g. using cosine similarity) does not require a LLM call, embeddings serve as a cheaper lookup mechanism instead of using LLM's to traverse nodes.
+Since similarity lookup using embeddings (e.g. using cosine similarity) does not require a LLM call, embeddings serve as a cheaper lookup mechanism instead of using LLMs to traverse nodes.

 NOTE: we currently support OpenAI embeddings.
 External embeddings are coming soon!